softwerator/AddingDatesMoreThanOne/README.md

 For example; the first day that can be selected as the second check-in date will be one day after the first check-out date.

-In addition, Bootstrap has been used as a CSS library for a better look.
+In addition, Bootstrap has been used as a CSS library for a better view.